katydecorah/seasonal-post-action/README.md

 - `PostsDir`: The path to where you want to save your seasonal post files to in this repository.
 Default: `notes/_posts/`.
 <!-- END GENERATED DOCUMENTATION -->

+## Create `SeasonalPostTemplate`

+This action requires a template markdown file for the action to populate with the season data.

+The example file [.github/actions/seasonal-post-template.md](.github/actions/seasonal-post-template.md), shows all the available variables and an idea for how you may want to format this file.

+For now, the templating is simplistic and does not offer functionality outside of this action replacing variable names.